cici-chen/knex_workflow/README.md

 ## Now we have set up knex by itself, we need to link it to our website via routes

-### Write functions to get data from our knex database
+### Write functions to get/edit data from our knex database
 1. Create ./server/db/db_functions.js (you can name is whatever you want, ususally it is named db.js, but I find it more clear if I call it db_functions.js)

 Pause here.
 To be continued after we create the test and have the test fail properly.